awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

    CodePipeline uses Amazon CloudWatch Events to detect changes in your CodeCommit source repository and branch or your S3 source bucket\.
 CodePipeline uses webhooks to detect changes in your GitHub source repository and branch\.
 The next step includes instructions to manually create these resources for your pipeline\.
 Setting the flag to `false` disables periodic checks, which are not necessary when you are using the recommended change detection methods\.

 1. To create a build, test, or deploy action in a Region different from your pipeline, you must add the following to your pipeline structure\.
-For instructions, see [Add a Cross\-Region Action in CodePipeline](actions-create-cross-region.md)\.
+For instructions, see [Add a cross\-Region action in CodePipeline](actions-create-cross-region.md)\.
    + Add the `Region` parameter to your action's pipeline structure\.
    + Use the `artifactStores` parameter to specify an artifact bucket for each AWS Region where you have an action\.